Iain Sutherland (conductor)

 Iain Sutherland's varied repertoire encompasses baroque, classical, romantic and contemporary works as well as the light repertoire of Vienna, Hollywood, Broadway and International Light Music.
-He conducted Britten's "War Requiem" twice in Bratislava with the Slovak Philharmonic Orchestra and Chorus commemorating the anniversary of the end of WW2, and the Mozart "Requiem" in the City of London with the London Orpheus Chorus and Philharmonic Orchestra on 7th.July,2008, the first anniversary of the London "7/7" terrorist attack.
+He conducted Britten's "War Requiem" twice in Bratislava with the Slovak Philharmonic Orchestra and Chorus commemorating the anniversary of the end of WW2, and the Mozart "Requiem" in the City of London with the London Orpheus Chorus and Philharmonic Orchestra on 7th.July, 2008, the first anniversary of the London "7/7" terrorist attack.

-Iain Sutherland was Musical Director for a series of BBC radio recordings of classic musicals: "Guys and Dolls"; "Finian's Rainbow";"My Fair Lady"; "The Music Man"; "Kiss Me, Kate"; "Sweet Charity" and Stephen Sondheim's legendary "Follies" which was recorded "live" at a Gala concert at the Theatre Royal, Drury Lane which Sondheim attended.
+Iain Sutherland was Musical Director for a series of BBC radio recordings of classic musicals: "Guys and Dolls"; "Finian's Rainbow"; "My Fair Lady"; "The Music Man"; "Kiss Me, Kate"; "Sweet Charity" and Stephen Sondheim's legendary "Follies" which was recorded "live" at a Gala concert at the Theatre Royal, Drury Lane which Sondheim attended.
 All-star casts for these recordings included: John Barrowman, Tom Conti, Mary Carew, Anita Dobson, Jim Dale, Janie Dee, Marilyn Hill Smith, Bonnie Langford, Julia Migenes, Julia McKenzie, Ron Moody, Donna McKechnie, Claire Moore, Milo O'Shea, Denis Quilley and Elizabeth Seal.
 For NDR Hanover he recorded Bernstein's "Candide" and "West Side Story" with the NDR Philharmonic and Principal artists of Hanover Opera.

-Recordings: "Hail Caledonia:Scotland in Music"(2022) Somm Ariadne(A spectacular album full of inspirational melodies that go straight to the heart: Classic Music Daily): "Favourite Orchestral Classics(2021) Somm Ariadne; *Great Classics of Film Music Vol.2"(2020);"Great Classics of Film Music"(2019); Somm Ariadne; "Sailng By-25 Brirish Light Classics"(2019);"Leroy Anderson Favourites"(2016):(his performances of music of this character are endemic to a conductor who seems to have these pieces as part of his cardio-vascular system, this attractive music benefitting hugely from the quality this gifted conductor brings to it): Musical Opinion (2016): •"Orient Express: 20 Light Classics Europe and beyond" (2014):•"Manhattan Playboys:American Light Classics" (2013)*"The Merrymakers:British Light Classics" (2012):•"In London Town: A musical tour of the historic sights of London" (2011). •"Scotland's Tunes of Glory": "The Classics Collection" (4 albums; Scottish/Irish/Viennese/Christmas).•"Schindler's List" with Tasmin Little: •”Simply Maria" with Maria Ewing, and •"Waltzing In The Clouds"(The music of Robert Stolz) with Julia Migenes, on BBC Records.
+Recordings:"Dancing In Vienna"(2025)Somm:"Christmas Cracker"(2024) Alto::"High Heels: Favourite Light Classics" (2024) Alto.
+"Hail Caledonia:Scotland in Music"(2022) Somm: "Favourite Orchestral Classics(2021) Somm; *Great Classics of Film Music Vol.2"(2020) Somm;"Great Classics of Film Music"(2019); Somm; "Sailing By-25 Brirish Light Classics"(2019) Alto;"Leroy Anderson Favourites"(2016)Alto.•"Orient Express: 20 Light Classics Europe and beyond" (2014)Alto:•"Manhattan Playboys:American Light Classics" (2013)Alto*"The Merrymakers:British Light Classics" (2012)Alto:•"In London Town: A musical tour of the historic sights of London" (2011) Somm•.•"Schindler's List" with Tasmin Little: •"Simply Maria" with Maria Ewing, and •"Waltzing In The Clouds"(The music of Robert Stolz) with Julia Migenes and Sebastian Reinthaller on BBC Records.
 To mark the centenary of Leonard Bernstein(2018), his album," BERNSTEIN: BROADWAY to HOLLYWOOD", was released on SOMM RECORDS, conducting the HANNOVER PHILHARMONIE.
 "Symphonic Dances WEST SIDE STORY": "CANDIDE OVERTURE": "FANCY FREE (Complete Ballet)": "ON THE WATERFRONT SYMPHONIC SUITE": "Two Dance Episodes ON THE TOWN".

 ("Iain Sutherland's performances of Bernstein's more well-known orchestral pieces in musical understanding could hardly be bettered").
 MUSICAL OPINION.

-In 2015, Iain Sutherland was awarded the Gold Badge of Merit by the British Academy of Songwriters, Composers and Authors for Lifetime Achievement and his unique contribution to British music.
+In 2015, Iain Sutherland was awarded the Gold Badge of Merit by the British Academy of Songwriters, Composers and Authors for Lifetime Achievement and his unique contribution to British music.On the passing of Dame Joan Sutherland DBE, he was honoured to accept the position of Hon.
+Vice-President of Clan Sutherland from the clan chief, the Countess of Sutherland.